latticelabs/Mitty-deprecated-/Readme.md

 the sidecar information to compute the correct POS values and CIGAR strings for the reads.

 The algorithm is best introduced through a series of examples.
 In the examples the reference sequence is labelled `R` and the mutated sequence is labeled `M`.
-The position information for the read is taken from an array `pos` that accompanies `M` and the CIGAR is written from information carried by another array `dpos` accompanying `M`.
+The information for setting the POS and CIGAR for the read is taken from an array `pos` that accompanies `M`

-#### Generating `M`, `pos` and `dpos` arrays from VCF entries
+#### Generating `pos`

-Taking our original example sequence `ATCGGATC` we show examples of SNPs, deletions and insertions as well as combinations of these variants

-SNP at start
+Let `R = ACTGACTG`

+Consider a single base insertion at position 1

     POS REF ALT
-    1   A   T

-    ref  12345678
-         ATCGGATC
-    mut  TTCGGATC
-    pos  12345678     (Position values correspond to those of the original bases that survive in the mutation) dpos 11111111     (Simply, the point by point diff of the pos array.
-We imagine there to be an imaginary base at the end - with pos 9 - which gives us dpos=1 for the last base)

-SNP in middle

-    POS REF ALT
-    4   G   A

-    ref  12345678
-         ATCGGATC
-    mut  ATCAGATC
-    pos  12345678
-    dpos 11111111

-Insertion at the very beginning of the sequence

-    POS REF ALT
-    0   .
-TC

-    ref    12345678
-           ATCGGATC
-    mut  TCATCGGATC
-    pos  1112345678    (For each inserted base, the pos value is copied from the next conserved base) dpos 0011111111

-Insertion after the first base

-    POS REF ALT
-    1   A   AA

-    ref  1 2345678
-         A TCGGATC
-    mut  AATCGGATC
-    pos  122345678
-    dpos 101111111

-Insertion at end

-    POS REF ALT
-    8   C   CTT

-    ref  12345678
-         ATCGGATC
-    mut  ATCGGATCTT
-    pos  1234567899   (Note that pos of inserted base is pos of the imaginary last base) dpos 1111111100    (Note that the last dpos is 0.
-Recall, we have a last imaginary base with pos 9)

-    * Even though the imaginary base position actually appears in the pos string, no read POS ever sees this - a read will either have at least one earlier base matching the reference (which will form the read POS) or there will be no matching bases, in which case the read will be unmapped.

-Deletion of the first base

-    POS REF ALT
-    1   A   .

-    ref  12345678
-         ATCGGATC
-    mut   TCGGATC
-    pos   2345678
-    dpos  1111111

-Deletion in the middle

-    POS REF ALT
-    2   TCG  T

-    ref  12345678
-         ATCGGATC
-    mut  AT  GATC
-    pos  12  5678
-    dpos 13  1111

-Adjacent SNPs

-    POS REF ALT
-    1   A   T
-    2   T   C

-    ref  12345678
-         ATCGGATC
-    mut  TCCGGATC
-    pos  12345678
-    dpos 11111111

-Adjacent Insertions

-    POS REF ALT
-    0   .
-T
     1   A   AT

-    ref   1 2345678
+         1 2345678
-          A TCGGATC
+    R    A CTGACTG
-    mut  TATTCGGATC
+    M    ATCTGACTG
-    pos  1122345678
+    pos  1223456789
-    dpos 0101111111

-Insertions and deletion adjacent to each other
+Consider a multiple base insertion at position 1

     POS REF ALT
-    0   .
-T
-    1   A   .
+    1   A   ATT

-    ref   12345678
-          ATCGGATC
-    mut  T TCGGATC
-    pos  1 2345678
+         1  2345678
-    dpos 1 1111111

-This is a kind of gotcha!
-It's actually a SNP (A -> T @ pos 1) and as we will find out below our POS and CIGAR computations will be correct but it raises the point that there is more than one way to describe some mutations.
-In this case a SNP is the least complex (and therefore correct) way.

-`vcf2seq.py` takes in a VCF file and a reference sequence and generates three files

-    mut_seq - the complete, literal, mutated sequence pos     - a uint16 array the same size as mut_seq, containing coordinate information that can be used to generate the POS value for a correctly aligned read dpos    - a uint16 array which is the diff of the pos array and that can be used to generate correct CIGAR strings for reads.

-`vcf2seq.py` iterates over the `ref_seq` copying over each base into `mut_seq` and copying the base's position in the reference position into `pos`. `dpos` is set to 1 for such runs of regular copying.
-When we arrive at the location of a variant (say it is at `k`), we copy over the ALT, then we advance along `ref_seq` as many bases as there was in REF (this can be zero if REF='.').
-Say this brings us to location `m`.
-We fill `pos` with [`k`, `m`, `m` ...] based on the length of ALT.
-We fill `dpos` with [`m-k`, 0, 0, 0 ... ] based on the length of ALT

-#### Generating reads with proper `POS` and `CIGAR`s

-Consider some of the examples from above:

-SNP at start
+    R    A  CTGACTG
+    M    ATTCTGACTG
+    pos  12223456789

+Consider a multiple base insertion at last position

     POS REF ALT
-    1   A   T
+    8   G   GTT

-    ref  12345678
+         12345678
-         ATCGGATC
-    mut  TTCGGATC
+    R    ACTGACTG
+    M    ACTGACTGTT
-    pos  12345678
+    pos  12345678999
-    dpos 11111111     example reads
-          TCGG      POS = 2 CIGAR = '4M'
-             GATC   POS = 5 CIGAR = '4M'

-Insertion at the very beginning of the sequence
+Consider a multiple base deletion

     POS REF ALT
-    0   .
-TC
+    2   CTG  C

-    ref    12345678
+         12345678
-           ATCGGATC
-    mut  TCATCGGATC
+    R    ACTGACTG
+    M    AC  ACTG
-    pos  1112345678
+    pos  12  56789
-    dpos 0011111111   example reads
-         TCAT        POS = 1 CIGAR = '2I2M' -> POS is the position of the first matching base 2M comes from counting up the consecutive 1s 2I comes from counting up the consecutive 0s CATC       POS = 1 CIGAR = '1I3M'

-Adjacent Insertions
+Consider a SNP, an insertion and a deletion

     POS REF ALT
-    0   .
-T
+    2   C   T
-    1   A   AT

-    ref   1 2345678
-          A TCGGATC
-    mut  TATTCGGATC
+    4   G   GTT
+    6   CTG C

+         1234  5678
+    R    ACTG  ACTG
+    M    ATTGTTAC
-    pos  1122345678
+    pos  123455569

+`pos` is generated by copying over the index from `R`.
+When we encounter an insertion we copy over the index of the next reference base as many times as there is an insertion.
+Deletions are simply skipped.
+For the purposes of computing `pos` we also add an imaginary base position at the end of the reference sequence (9 in this case)

+#### Generating CIGARS and POS for reads from `pos`
-    dpos 0101111111   example reads
+Consider our last example and some reads from `M`

+         1234  5678
+    R    ACTG  ACTG
+    M    ATTGTTAC
+    pos  123455569
-         TATT         POS = 1 CIGAR = '1I1M1I1M' pos is the value corresponding to the first
+         ++++---------> POS = 1 (The first pos value we encounter) CIGAR = 4M  (2-1=1 -> 1M

-Insertions equal to or longer than read
+                                     3-2=1 -> 1M
+                                     4-3=1 -> 1M
+                                     5-4=1 -> 1M)

+    M    ATTGTTAC
+    pos  123455569
+          ++++--------> POS = 2 (The first pos value we encounter) CIGAR = 3M1I  (3-2=1 -> 1M
+                                       4-3=1 -> 1M
+                                       5-4=1 -> 1M
+                                       5-5=0 -> 1I)

+    M    ATTGTTAC
+    pos  123455569
+           ++++-------> POS = 3
+                        CIGAR = 2M2I  (4-3=1 -> 1M
+                                       5-4=1 -> 1M
+                                       5-5=0 -> 1I
+                                       5-5=0 -> 1I)

+    M    ATTGTTAC
+    pos  123455569
+             ++++-----> POS = 5
+                        CIGAR = 2I2M  (5-5=0 -> 1I
+                                       5-5=0 -> 1I
+                                       6-5=1 -> 1M
+                                       9-6=3 -> 1M + 2D) The D only comes into play if our read crosses the deletion

+To see how a deletion affects our POS and CIGAR consider another previous example

     POS REF ALT
-    3   C   CATAT
+    2   CTG  C

-    ref  123    45678
-         ATC    GGATC
-    mut  ATCATATGGATC
+         12345678
+    R    ACTGACTG
+    M    AC  ACTG
-    pos  123444445678
+    pos  12  56789
-    dpos 111000011111 example reads
-            ATAT      Unmapped -> if all dpos values are 0, this is an unmapped read ATCA         POS = 1 CIGAR = '3M1I'
+         ++  ++-------> POS = 1
-               TGGA   POS = 4 CIGAR = '1I3M'
+                        CIGAR = 2M2D2M  (2-1=0 -> 1I

-Deletion in the middle
+                                         5-2=3 -> 1I + 2D The 2D comes into play because the read crosses the boundary
+                                         6-5=1 -> 1M
+                                         7-6=1 -> 1M)

+Example of an unmapped read

     POS REF ALT
-    2   TCG  T
+    2   C  CAATTGG

-    ref  12345678
-         ATCGGATC
-    mut  AT  GATC
+         12      345678
+    R    AC      TGACTG
+    M    ACAATTGGTGACTG
-    pos  12  5678
+    pos  123333333456789
-    dpos 13  1111   example reads
-         AT  GA     POS = 1 CIGAR = '2M2D2M' - the 2D comes from 3 - 1.
-The 1 goes into the Ms (so we get 2M before that)
-          T  GAT    POS = 2 CIGAR = '1M2D3M'
+           ++++-------> POS = 3

-Insertions and deletion adjacent to each other (the gotcha)

-    POS REF ALT
-    0   .
-T
-    1   A   .

-    ref   12345678
-          ATCGGATC
-    mut  T TCGGATC
-    pos  1 2345678
-    dpos 1 1111111  example reads
-         T TCG      POS = 1 (The first position with dpos > 0) CIGAR = '4M'
-                    Note how the CIGAR is correct.
+                        CIGAR = 4I  (3-3=0 -> 1I
+                                     3-3=0 -> 1I
+                                     3-3=0 -> 1I
+                                     3-3=0 -> 1I)
+    For a read to be mapped, there has to be at least one M. Since there are no Ms we discard the POS and CIGAR as this is an unmapped read

 `reads.py` generates simulated reads from `mut_seq` based on the read model.
-Using the `pos` and `dpos` arrays it also generates appropriate alignment information that is stored in the qname string as a POS value and a CIGAR string.
+Using the `pos` arrays it also generates appropriate alignment information (POS and CIGAR) that is stored in the qname string.
 (Note that while the BAM specs do not place a limit on the length of the qname string both Tablet and IGV expect a string with length < 255 characters.
 It is possible that the qname will exceed this and you won't be able to open a set of simulated reads using tools that arbitrarily limit the qname).
-If no `pos` and `dpos` files are supplied `reads.py` assumes we are taking reads from a reference sequence and the POS values are actual positions of the reads and all the cigars are of the form `100M` (For e.g. 100 base reads).
+If no `pos` file is supplied `reads.py` assumes we are taking reads from a reference sequence and the POS values are actual positions of the reads and all the cigars are of the form `100M` (For e.g. 100 base reads).

-Computing POS: Step through the `dpos` array corresponding to the read and set POS corresponding to the first non-zero value.
-If all values of `dpos` are zero, it is an unmapped read and POS and CIGAR strings are undefined
+Computing POS: For every read, the POS value is simply the index from `pos` corresponding to the first base of the read EXCEPT for unmapped reads.

-Computing the CIGAR: Only do this for mapped reads.
+Computing the CIGAR:

-1. Setup three counters, I,D,M and initialize to zero.
+1. Initialize the base counter to `None`, set mapped flag to `False`
-2. Step through the relevant part of the `dpos` array.
+2. Step through the each base of the read and look at the difference in `pos` values `dp`
-3. If the value is 1 increment the M counter, flush other counters
+3. If `dp==1`, if the counter is any thing other than `M`, flush it.
+Set or increment counter as `M`.
+Set mapped flag to `True`
-4. If the value is 0 increment the I counter and flush other counters
+4. If `dp==0`, if the counter is other than `I`, flush it.
+Set or increment counter as `I`
-5. If the value is > 0 then increment the M counter, flush it and then increment the D counter by 1 less than the value
+5. If `dp>1`, if the counter is other than `M`, flush it.
+Set and flush counter as `M`, set counter as `D` to be dp-1
-6. Continue (2) until we are at the end of the read.
+6. Continue from 2 until done.
-7. At the end, flush the counter that remains.

-Flushing a counter involves writing out xM or xD or xI into the cigar string, where `x` is the (non-zero) counter value.
+7. Flush any counter other than `D`
+8. If the mapped flag is `False` reset POS and CIGAR - this is an unmapped read.

 Misc design choices